Testimonials

 Professor, Yamanashi University, Faculty of Medicine, Department of Radiology

-The impression I have of Congrès Inc. is one of sincerity, wholehearted dedication, and reliability.
-Their contributions went beyond the contractual relationship between the organizer and the operations team, and for that, we are deeply grateful.
+The impression I hold of Congrès Inc. is one of integrity, wholeheartedness, and reassurance.
+Their contribution went far beyond a typical contractual relationship between organizer and operations team.
+I am deeply grateful for their partnership.
+Thank you all, sincerely.

 The 62nd Annual Meeting of Japan Society of Clinical Oncology (JSCO 2024)